jjgrinwis/redirects-hostname-bucket/README.md

 - **Automated Certificate Validation**:
   - Extracts SBD (Secure By Default) DNS challenges.
   - Automatically creates the required `_acme-challenge` CNAME records in Akamai Edge DNS.
+  - When activated on Akamai the production network the Domain Ownership should be automatically be validated.
 - **Smart DNS Zone Handling**: Intelligently determines the correct DNS zone for records, supporting custom/delegated subzones.
 - **Flexible Akamai Network selection**: Supports both Standard TLS (`edgesuite.net`) and Enhanced TLS (`edgekey.net`) based on configuration.
 - **Conditional CP Code**: Uses an existing CP code or creates a new one if provided.
 If none provided it falls back to the default CP code behavior.